kumaresra/hire/UX-UI-Developer-Job_Description.md

 -	Experience of cross browser compatible coding and modular coding (HTML, CSS templates, JavaScript dependency management).
 -	Should have strong debugging skills on Developer Tools of the browser and Working with Cross Browser UI.
 -	Should have experience in publishing and consuming Services using REST API.
--	Experience with.Net Technologies is an added advantage.
 -	Experience with Ionic/Cordova/Xamarin Framework is an added advantage.
--	Experience in Hospitality experience industry is preferred (not mandated though).

 ## Responsibilities:
 -	Create wireframes, storyboards, user journeys, and prototypes to effectively communicate interaction and design ideas